BG3-Community-Library-Team/bg3-community/Tutorials/Visual/Weight-Painting-Armor.md

 ![50_average1.gif](/weight_painting_armor_tutorial/50_average1.gif)
 ![51_average2.gif](/weight_painting_armor_tutorial/51_average2.gif)

-- Repeat for all mesh parts that need to stay rigid.
+- Do this for all mesh parts that need to stay rigid.

-> The downside of this is that the rigid part might now clip through the other meshes.
+> The downside is that the rigid part might now clip through the other meshes.
 That is a tradeoff you have to consider when using this method.
 {.is-warning}

 ![52_weights_averaged.gif](/weight_painting_armor_tutorial/52_weights_averaged.gif)
+ㅤ
 ## Limiting weights
 Once you have finished weight painting, it's time to limit weights.
 This operation is mandatory, as each vertex cannot be affected by more than 4 bones at the same time due to a limitation of the GR2 format.